OpenIndiana/oi-docs/docs/misc/faq.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">

-* OpenIndiana releases from the legacy oi-dev-151x branch are no longer maintained.
+* The legacy oi-dev-151x branch is no longer maintained.
-* For those desiring to upgrade from legacy installations, Hipster IPS repositories are available.
-* While upgrades from the legacy branch are possible, the most trouble free method is to perform a clean install.
+* While upgrades to Hipster are possible, the most trouble free method is to perform a clean install.

 </div>